civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 26

-**If** an offence is committed or continued on more than one day, the person **or vessel that** committed it is liable to be convicted of a separate offence for each day on which the offence is committed or continued.
+If an offence is committed or continued on more than one day, the person or vessel that committed it is liable to be convicted of a separate offence for each day on which the offence is committed or continued.

-> **Explanatory Note**:
-> Existing text of section 26:
-> *Existing Text*:
-> > Where an offence is committed or continued on more than one day, the person who committed it is liable to be convicted of a separate offence for each day on which the offence is committed or continued.

 ### Section 70